Email WV Code

 (2) By a person eligible to be a qualified trustee and who is designated by unanimous agreement of the qualified beneficiaries; or

-(3) By a person eligible to be a qualified trustee and who is appointed by the court pursuant to any of the provisions of article seven of this chapter.
+(3) By a person eligible to be a qualified trustee and who is appointed by the court pursuant to any of the provisions of §44D-7-1 et seq. of this code.

 (b) A vacancy in the position of independent qualified trustee that occurs for any reason, whether or not there is then serving another trustee, shall be filled in the following order of priority: